Wibol/mldonkey-docker/README.md

 # mldonkey-docker
 Dockerized mlDonkey 3.1.6 on Ubuntu 18.04 in 90MB image (only eDonkey and Kademlia).
 This repository host the Dockerfile for building mlDonkey Docker image.
 You will need to [install Docker](https://docs.docker.com/engine/install/) first.

+Every day it is more complicated to install mlDonkey due to its lack of maintenance and the difficulty to find everything we need in our operating system.
+One way to continue enjoying this magnificent p2p program is to run it inside a Docker container and on a platform on which it worked well.
+This keeps it isolated from the operating system installed on your computer, which will keep it running for years to come.

+## Mods

+- Disabled all deprecated protocols.
+- Replaced deprecated update URLs with emule-security.org.
+- Increased "client_buffer_size" to 5000000 for bandwidth optimisation.
+- Increased "max_upload_slots" to 10 for easier sharing.
+- Decreased "ED2K-upload_timeout" to 60 to avoid queues full of idle clients.

 ## Usage